 Both providers offer 24/7 support, but here’s the difference:

-- Smartproxy: Friendly and fast support for all users, no matter your plan.
+- Decodo: Friendly and fast support for all users, no matter your plan.

 - Bright Data: Prioritizes premium users.
 If you’re on a lower plan, you might not get quick help.

-**Verdict: For smaller users, Smartproxy’s support feels more accessible.
+**Verdict: For smaller users, Decodo's support feels more accessible.

 6. Features for Web Scraping